Many new mums ask: is the newborn stage the hardest part of motherhood?

 You lose your patience.
 You raise your voice.
 You worry about messing them up.

-But here’s the thing: By then, you’ve adjusted.
+But by then, you’ve adjusted.

 Your hormones aren’t swinging from chandelier to floor.